 A cleft palate can also trigger frequent middle ear infections and problems with your child’s Eustachian tubes.
 These tubes help to drain fluid out of the ears and are responsible for making sure that the amount of pressure is equal on both sides of your eardrum.
 If your child has problems with ear infections and their Eustachian tubes don’t drain properly, hearing loss can result.

 Your child may also have problems with speech.
 This is more common in cases of cleft palate than in cases of cleft lip.
 Speech problems caused by a cleft are usually characterized by a nasal quality in the voice.

 The cause of cleft palate and lip isn’t known, but doctors believe that the defects occur because of both genetic and environmental factors.
 Genetics can play a role in the development of clefts if one or both parents pass down a gene that makes a cleft palate or lip more likely.

 What you do during your pregnancy can also increase the likelihood that your child will have a cleft palate or lip.
 Factors that scientists believe may cause a cleft to develop include:

 - not getting enough prenatal vitamins, like folic acid

-If your doctor discovers that your baby has a cleft palate or lip while in the womb, he may want to remove some of the amniotic fluid that surrounds your baby to have it tested for other genetic abnormalities, like Van der Woude syndrome.
+If your doctor discovers that your baby has a cleft palate or lip while in the womb, they may want to remove some of the amniotic fluid that surrounds your baby to have it tested for other genetic abnormalities, such as van der Woude syndrome.